 The consultant sent a copy of the letter to the MDU.
 The MDU adviser explained the GMC correspondence meant that they had decided to formally investigate the complaint.

-Explaining the GMC investigation process to the consultant, the adviser said that GMC had invited him to make comments at this stage but that he was not obliged to do so, and there would be an opportunity to respond to clear allegations from the GMC at a later stage.
+Explaining the GMC investigation process to the consultant, the adviser said that the GMC had invited him to make comments at this stage but that he was not obliged to do so, and there would be an opportunity to respond to clear allegations from the GMC at a later stage.
 She explained that whether or not to respond at this stage was something which had to be carefully considered as while a well-considered response might be helpful, some responses might be unhelpful or inadvertently result in a widening of the concerns the GMC wished to address.

 The hospital consultant explained that his mother had recently moved in with him as she had become increasingly frail and slightly forgetful.
 She had also been diagnosed with hypertension and had previously been prescribed treatment.
 Unfortunately, she had run out of her medication just before a bank holiday weekend, and as he felt that this was urgent he had written a private prescription.
 At the end of that prescription, however, his mother asked him to continue to prescribe the medication, as she did not wish to contact a GP, and so he had written a second prescription.

-The GMC sets more stringent guidelines for controlled medicines, which doctors can only prescribe to someone close to them if there is no-one else able to do so and the treatment is immediately necessary.
+The GMC sets more stringent guidelines for controlled medicines, which doctors can only prescribe to someone close to them if there is no-one else available who is able to do so and the treatment is immediately necessary.
 If a doctor does need to prescribe anything for themselves or someone close to them, they must make a clear record of why it was necessary to prescribe and, with the patient's consent, tell the patient's own doctors what happened.

 The consultant and the adviser agreed that it was important for both patient and doctor that there was a clear separation of the personal and professional relationships.
-The consultant understood that a GP would be better placed to follow the NICE guidelines for treating hypertension and would to arrange the monitoring required for patients on ACE inhibitors.
+The consultant understood that a GP would be better placed to follow the NICE guidelines for treating hypertension and would need to arrange the monitoring required for patients on ACE inhibitors.
 The GP would also have the full past medical records.

 They also discussed the benefits to his mother to have an impartial doctor, with a duty of confidentiality to her and in whom she could confide.
 They discussed the emotional pressure to help his mother he had felt as a son, how this had encouraged him to act outside his usual practice, and why this was therefore a good reason not to be involved in his mother's medical care.